papivot/pace-docs/Kubernetes fundamentals.md

     raise KeyError(key) from None
 KeyError: 'CLUSTER_NAME'
 ```
-Note:  This outputs the stderr/stdout of the pod and displaces some of the errors that the container generated during the execution.
+Note:  This outputs the stderr/stdout stream of the pod and displays some of the errors that the container generated during the execution.

 #### Step 4 - Running commands in your container